mralibatu/GUI_EmployeeManagerDemo/README.md

 ### Abstract

-> I create a interface which called IEntity to understand which class is implement this interface.
-Other words, which class is entity class.
+> I create an interface called IEntity to understand which class implements this interface.
+In other words, which class is an entity class.

 ### Concrete

-> Employee class keeps the columns of Employee table.
+> Employee class keeps the columns of the Employee table.

 ## Company.Business

-> Business class libary created for controlling data access.
+> Business class library was created for controlling data access.

 ### Abstract

-> IEmployeeService is a interface that keeps data access methods.
-Even I change the data access type, I have to just change the I...Dal object.
+> IEmployeeService is an interface that keeps data access methods.
+Even if I change the data access type, I have to just change the I...Dal object.